- Leftovers can be stored in the refrigerator up to 5 days or in the freezer up to 3 months.

 - Heat oil in a large skillet over high heat.
 Pat beef dry and season with salt and pepper.
 Add beef to skillet and sear on all sides, about 5 minutes.
 Add beef to slow cooker.

-- Add mushrooms to slow cooker.
+- Add mushrooms and potatoes to slow cooker.

 - In a small bowl, stir together balsamic and cornstarch.
 Add to slow cooker with broth.
 Stir.